Skip to content

 Batman Reading Order - Knightfall Logo

-90s Joker Batman Reading OrderUnderworld Unleashed – When the demon Neron boosts the powers of the DC Universe’s villains, Earth’s heroes struggle to save humanity!
+90s Joker Batman Reading OrderUnderworld Unleashed – When the demon Neron boosts the powers of the DC Comics Universe’s villains, Earth’s heroes struggle to save humanity!
 Neron makes DC’s villains–and heroes–an offer they can’t refuse, dangling serious power upgrades at the cost of their souls.
-Collects The Unexpected #1, Underworld Unleashed #1-3, Underworld Unleashed: Abyss–Hell’s Sentinel #1, Underworld Unleashed: Apokolips–Dark Uprising #1, Underworld Unleashed: Batman–Devil’s Asylum #1, and Underworld Unleashed: Patterns of Fear #1.
+This comic book collects The Unexpected #1, Underworld Unleashed #1-3, Underworld Unleashed: Abyss–Hell’s Sentinel #1, Underworld Unleashed: Apokolips–Dark Uprising #1, Underworld Unleashed: Batman–Devil’s Asylum #1, and Underworld Unleashed: Patterns of Fear #1.

 Flying superman Reading Order IconThe Final Night (see the reading order) – The Sun-Eater, an interstellar entity that consumes stars and all sentient life within its path, has come to Earth.
 As the sun goes dark, the Justice League must quell the planetwide rioting and fight to preserve life where they can.
 Heroes and villains alike must band together to destroy the Sun-Eater, but does one person have the will to reignite the sun?